nextauthjs/next-auth/www/docs/configuration/providers.md

 title: Providers
 ---

-Authentication Providers in NextAuth.js are how you define services can be used to sign in.
+Authentication Providers in NextAuth.js are how you define services that can be used to sign in.

+This includes, OAuth, email / passwordless and other other services.

+## Sign in with OAuth

 NextAuth.js is designed to work with any OAuth service, it supports OAuth 1.0, 1.0A and 2.0 and has built-in support for many popular OAuth sign-in services.
-It also supports email / passwordless authentication.

-## Sign in with OAuth

-### Built-in providers
+### Built-in OAuth providers

 * [Apple](/providers/apple)
 * [Atlassian](/providers/atlassian)